 Michelle Byrd, MA, NCC, LPC; Tiffany Fang, NCC, LPC; & Dennis Nguyen, LCSW

 Despite the ongoing experience of prejudice, bias, and microaggressions in day-to-day life for many individuals who identify as BIPOC (Black, Indigenous, and People of Color), there is very little guidance on how to identify and respond to ongoing experiences of race-based traumatic stress in places of work and education.
-This breakout session will provide an affirming, supportive, BIPOC-dedicated space for faculty and staff of color to reflect on the framework of race-based traumatic stress both within and outside academic settings.
+This breakout session provided an affirming, supportive, BIPOC-dedicated space for faculty and staff of color to reflect on the framework of race-based traumatic stress both within and outside academic settings.

 An Introduction to the Foundation of Race and Racism